Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # AREA

-- if you don't want to keep your files in common Models, Controllers and Views folder, Area - allow to add models, controllers and views in separate folder for complitely separate feature to our app (keep it separately)
+- if you don't want to keep your files in common Models, Controllers and Views folder, Area - allow to add models, controllers and views in separate folder for complitely separate feature (functionality) to our app (keep it separately)

 - to handle this type of situation is ASP.NET Core we have a concept of AREA
 - AREA is a feature that allow to create completely separate folder structure within this application